Yanuk-K/cse15l-lab-report/index.md

 5. Setting an SSH Key

+To make login easier, we can add a SSH Key.

+On the client side, run `ssh-keygen` to create a key pair. **Make sure to not create a passphrase**

+Now, SSH into your server again and `mkdir .ssh` to create a .ssh directory.

+Logout after creating the .ssh directory, and move the public key(`id_rsa.pub` inside the `.ssh` directory) by using the command`scp /Users/"user"/.ssh/id_rsa.pub`

 After setting up the SSH key, it will look something like this:

 ![SSH key screenshot](./login.png)

+and now you don't need to enter your password to ssh or scp!

 6. Optimizing Remote Running